Vishnu1805/AWS-PROJECT/README.md

 docker build -t taskmanger .

 Step 3: Run the Container
-docker run -d -p 80:3000 --name taskmanager
+docker run -d -p 3000:80 taskmanager

 To see the running containers
 docker ps